litespeedtech/lsws-docker-env/README.md

 FROM litespeedtech/litespeed:latest
 RUN apt-get update && apt-get install lsphp74-pspell
 ```
-3. Add `build: ./custom` line under the "image: litespeedtech" of docker-composefile.
+3. Add `build: ./custom` line under the "image: litespeedtech" of docker-compose file.
 So it will looks like this
 ```
   litespeed:
     image: litespeedtech/litespeed:${LSWS_VERSION}-${PHP_VERSION}